 What about the inevitable awkward silences?

-Though much-maligned, silence is extremely useful in conversation–especially when awaiting the answer to a question.
+Though much-maligned, silence is extremely useful in conversation—especially when awaiting the answer to a question.
 An extended pause can mean that the person is still processing.
+Pausing can encourage a mindset shift from fixed to reflective—resulting in expanded possibilities for both sides.
 Sharing silence can be a means of reinforcing rapport.
 Silence can create space that can change the tenor of the conversation.
 Sometimes, especially in a difficult conversation, silence is necessary to give a person the grace to calm down.
 As such, avoid the inclination to interrupt or move on too quickly.
 This is much easier said than done!
 Giving someone a chance to speak without interruptions is a gift.
 It requires patience and self-discipline.
 In practice, if the answer you receive is something like, “I don’t know how I feel about this…” a gentle nudge that can be effective without interrupting is, “Because?”
 This approach invites your conversation partner to finish their thought.

 What if you find it difficult to ask questions of others?